 Freelancers in the creative industries are losing an estimated £5,394 per year due to unpaid work, according to new research by the Association of Independent Professionals and the Self Employed.

 Why is this happening?
-More than half of freelancers hoped to gain exposure for their work, while one in five consider working for free as standard practice in the industry.
+More than half of freelancers hoped to gain exposure for their work, while one in five considers working for free as standard practice in the industry.
 But there are plenty of other reasons why freelancers might not be able to charge for their time.

-It might be that they offered a fixed price on a project that they underestimated and the client was unwilling to pay for the extra time involved.
+It might be that they offered a fixed price on a project that they underestimated, and the client was unwilling to pay for the extra time involved.
 Or it could've been pressure to win favour with a particular brand in the hope that it would lead to bigger and better things.

 Do some detective work

 This is where Companies House becomes your new best friend.
 By looking up the firm online, you can discover whether it’s legitimate, how long it has been active and who the directors are.
-Using Company Check you can also uncover credit reports – so you can say goodbye to bad debt and poor business relationships.
+Using Company Check, you can also uncover credit reports – so you can say goodbye to bad debt and poor business relationships.

 Manage expectations as soon as possible

 Once you’re happy the client isn’t dodgy, you’ll want to meet in person to discuss the potential work.
 During that initial chat, it’s wise to establish how you work, so you can immediately set expectations.
 This leaves no room for misunderstandings further down the line.